 All that’s in the future though, so let’s focus on the present and that means classic Knights and Magick!

-And speaking of the classic rules they include:
+Speaking of the classic rules they include:

 Volume I: Game Rules and Systems – Forty five pages of basic and advanced rules to get you started including Jousts, Tournaments, Fortresses, and Sieges.